Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/pure-math-sandbox/relative-prime-positions.md

 import seaborn as sns
 ```

 We only need one workhorse function here.
 It takes a number as its input, which sets the upper bound for our prime search.
 We start with creating a dataframe to store the relative positions for each prime we evaluate.
-We also create our standing list of primes up to our ceiling to evaluate
+We also create our standing list of primes up to our ceiling.

 ```python
 def relative_positions(n):